-3.1 Problem description and challenges
+A. Problem description and challenges

-Although crowdsourced tests generally reduce the time and cost compared to the traditional laboratory-based quality assessments, crowdsourced 3D video quality assessment faces different technical and conceptual challenges.
-The main technical challenges are Internet access bandwidth and quality constraints, support of user equipment to display the required stimuli, and lack of information about the viewing environment where the crowdsourced subjective 3D video quality assessment takes place.
+Although crowdsourced tests generally reduce the time and cost compared to traditional laboratory-based quality assessments, crowdsourced 3D video quality assessment faces different technical and conceptual challenges.
+The main technical challenges are internet access bandwidth and quality constraints, support of user equipment to display the required stimuli and lack of information about the viewing environment where the crowdsourced subjective 3D video quality assessment takes place.